The Art of Not Trying – Wu Wei

 The School Of Life

-I am interested in your reactions and thoughts on the following New York Times article A Meditation on The Art of Not Trying.
+I would like to know your reactions and thoughts on the following New York Times article: A Meditation on the Art of Not Trying.

 A Meditation on the Art of Not Trying